sbreitenbach/daily-digest/README.md

 # Daily Digest Script

 This Python script generates a personalized daily digest email.
+This code was written with the assitance of AI.
 It fetches information from various sources, including:

 - **Financial Markets:** Fetches data from Finnhub for specified assets.
 - **Weather:** Gets the local forecast from the National Weather Service.